 Gov't warns US retailers about hacking software

-The Backoff program itself is not unique.
-Like other malware designed to steal financial information from retail customers, the software gains access to companies' computers through insufficiently protected remote access points and duping computers users to download malware.
-But its wide deployment by hackers and its repeated updates over the last six months make it a serious threat for consumers and business.
+The government says the Backoff program itself is not unique, but its wide deployment by hackers and its repeated updates over the last six months make it a serious threat for consumers and businesses.